MAGALA-RICHARD/apsimNGpy/doc/getting started.rst

 .. code-block:: python

-   from apsimNGpy.core.config import Apsim with Apsim("C:/APSIM/2025.05.1234/bin") as apsim:
+   from apsimNGpy import Apsim
+   with Apsim("C:/APSIM/2025.05.1234/bin") as apsim:
-       # All CLR and APSIM assemblies are resolved from this bin path
+       # all apsimNGpy objects are loaded loaded to the instantiated Apsim class object
        with apsim.ApsimModel('Wheat') as model:
          model.run()